• Skip to main content

-Here we learn the bare minimum code for compiling an Arduino and also the method of blinking an LED using an Arduino board.
+Here I have explained the bare minimum code for compiling an Arduino and also the method of blinking an LED using an Arduino board.

 Learning the Bare Basics